suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/Html&css.md

 Team Collaboration: Provide examples of successful teamwork and how it contributed to project success.
 Independent Work: Highlight your ability to work independently, manage your time, and deliver high-quality work.
 Balance: Emphasize that you understand the importance of both approaches and can balance them effectively.
+<==========Introduction=========>

-Hello sir,a very good evening to you,c
-My name is Suhail Khan from District Hardoi, Uttar Pradesh, India.
+Hello sir, a very good afternoon to you.
+My name is Suhail Khan.
+I am a Fullstack Developer with nearly 2 years of hands-on experience in building and maintaining web applications.
+I am from District Hardoi, Uttar Pradesh.

 I completed my graduation in 2020 from Dr. APJ Abdul Kalam Technical University, Lucknow, Uttar Pradesh.

-If I talk about my professional experience, I recently worked as a full-stack developer with the Rajasthan Police Headquarters in Jaipur, it is a contract based job.
-Before that, I was worked as a React.js developer with Vastu Housing Finance Corporation Pvt.
+Currently, I am working as a Fullstack Developer with the Rajasthan Police Headquarters in Jaipur on a contract basis.
+Before that, I worked as a React.js Developer with Vastu Housing Finance Corporation Pvt.
 Ltd. in Nashik, Maharashtra.

 Apart from work, I enjoy traveling and exploring new places.
-I also like watching cricket.

 Regarding my family, we are 5 members including me.
 My father is a farmer, and my mother is a housewife.

 That's all about me.
 Thank you, sir.

 SA vs SL 9th edition w-t20
 IND vs IRL-8-6-2024